vansh-9878/MindMatters/README.md

 6. Relaxing Music, Videos, and Podcasts
 We provide links to various relaxing music playlists, videos, and podcasts available on Spotify.
 These resources offer additional support for users looking to unwind and de-stress.

-# Technologies Used
+## Technologies Used
-Flask: Backend framework for building the web application.
+Python Flask: Backend framework for building the web application.
 HTML/CSS/JavaScript: Frontend technologies for creating the user interface and interactive features.

-# Getting Started
+## Getting Started
 To run MindMatters locally, follow these steps:
 1. Clone the repository: git clone https://github.com/your-username/mind-matters.git
 2. Navigate to the project directory: cd mind-matters